16 Secondary features

 16.3 Pans

-For rapid assessment, only record pans that are strongly developed enough to be classification-relevant.
+For rapid assessment, record pan type using Table 16.4 e.g., X for a fragipan.
+Only record pans that are strongly developed enough to be classification-relevant.
 A classification-relevant pan is one that is developed enough to meet all of the relevant diagnostic requirements listed in the New Zealand Soil Classification.
-Record the pan type using Table 16.4.

 Many (but not all) pans have dedicated conventional horizon names.
-The full definitions of those horizons are available in Section 20.1.
+The full definitions of those horizons are available in Chapter 19.

-Pans can be described in detail in terms of type, thickness, continuity, structure, strength and cementation.
+Pans can optionally be described in detail in terms of type, thickness, continuity, structure, strength and cementation.
 Pans comprise distinct horizons, so their thickness is defined using horizon boundaries.
-Their strength and cementation are assessed using Table 17.1 and Table 17.9.
-Codes for type, continuity and structure are given below in Table 16.4, Table 16.5, and Table 16.6.
+Their strength and cementation are assessed using Table 17.2 and Table 17.10.
+Codes for type, continuity and structure are given below.
 Note that continuity can only be observed in large pits or exposures.

 Table 16.4: Types of pan